katiekr/Senior-Design-Solar-Maximum/User Documentation/Hardware Setup.md

 - 5A Current Sensor Module ACS712 Module Compatible for Arduino
 - 3.7V Lithium ion Battery 1100mAh 603449 Rechargeable 3.7 Volt Lipo Battery Pack or an equivalent battery pack
 - 900mA MPPT Solar Panel Controller
+- Male to male Usb connector for the Arduino board (for installing software and connecting the charge controller)
 - A computer or laptop than can run Arduino IDE

 ## Circuit Setup
+- The circuit below represents a setup with the software installed.
+When installing the software plug the arduino into the pc through the usb port.
+When finished disconnect from the PC/Laptop and attach the charge controller back to the arduino.
 ![Circuit](https://github.com/cabledc/Senior-Design-Solar-Maximum/blob/main/Design/Circuits/Arduino_Diagram_2_Servos.PNG?raw=true)